sama1mansn/greenfield-docs/docs/api-sdk/sdk-go.md

 #### Type Option

+Option is a configuration struct used to provide optional parameters to the client constructor.

 ```go
 type Option struct {
 	// GrpcDialOption is the list of gRPC dial options used to configure the connection to the blockchain node.